KORINZ/strava-data-visualization-tool/README.md

 * Fetches your Strava activity data using Strava's API.
 * Visualizes the data using various plots like scatter plots, line plots, bar charts, pie charts, 3D plots, and histograms.
-* Plots include distance vs. average pace, altitude gains, duration, heart rate, and many more.
+* Plots include distance vs. average pace, altitude gains, duration, heart rate, etc.
 * Fetches and merges weather data like temperature, humidity, and air pressure into your activity data using the Meteostat API.
-* Generates a correlation matrix and scatter matrix of your data to help you find interesting relationships.
+* Generates your data's correlation matrix and scatter matrix to help you find interesting relationships.

 ## Requirements